clabra/DataScience/courses/coursera/miningmassivedatasets/finding_similar_items.md

 Another example: rows could be products and columns could be customers represented by the set of products they bought

 - algorithm in theory:
 Let's order the rows in multiple permutations (say 100 or several hundred).
 For each row, we assign a minhash value to a set Si given by minhash function h.
-The value is this: the element in the first row for which column has a non 0 value
+The value is the element in the first row for which column has a non 0 value

 ```
 Surprising property: the probability that the minhash function for a random permutation of rows produces the same value for two sets equals the Jaccard similarity of those sets.
 Thus, the expected similarity of two signatures equals the Jaccard similarity of the columns or sets that the signatures represent.
 And the longer the signatures, the smaller will be the expected error.